Jaspreetsm21/Covid19-ML/README.md

 # Data Science Covid 19 Analysis: Project Overview
-This Project Extract the data from API to Analysis and Predict Corona virus Cases around the world.
+This project extract the data from API to analyse and predict Corona virus cases around the world.

 1 - Extracting the data using **Rest API** method